Dawwa1/loveaddie-discordbot/README.md

 - **discord.js** - A npm library used to create discord bots
 - Packages listed on the [Discord.js Guide's "Useful packages" page](https://discordjs.guide/miscellaneous/useful-packages.html#common-tags)

-### Status
-- **Revamping** - Revamping the bot -- We're going to include typescript and we are going to use AdonisJS to store data and more.